sourcegraph/about/blogposts/2020/evolution-of-the-precise-code-intel-backend.md

 We needed to find a way to query only the portion of the index we needed to answer a query, and we needed to find a way to do it efficiently.
 We decided to convert the raw LSIF data into an internal protocol-oblivious format on upload, giving us complete control over the storage format.
 Having control of the storage format allowed it to be designed efficiently for the proposed access patterns:

-- get definitions for a source range
+- get definitions for an identifier at a given source position
-- get references for a source range
+- get references for an identifier at a given source position
-- get the hover text for a source range
+- get the hover text for an identifier at a given source position

 After several round-trip design discussions, we reduced our backend choices between: